- Cures at 270° F

 - On the press: Ecotex Plastisol Press Wash/Ink Degradant

 - In the sink: Ecotex Plastisol Screen Wash/Ink Degradant

 ✔️Pro Tips: Plastisol inks do not dye fabric like the traditional inks.
-Plastisol inks wraps around the fibers and makes a mechanical bond with the fabric.
+Plastisol inks wrap around the fibers and make a mechanical bond with the fabric.
 Store plastisol inks at room temperature.
 Prolonged exposure to temperatures above 90º F (32º C) can cause the ink to start to cure while it's still in the container.